iamshamik0724/metrics-persistance-server/README.md

 # Metrics Persistence Server

-A Go-based service for collecting, processing, and storing API performance metrics via UDP, with real-time WebSocket streaming and REST APIs for querying metrics.
+A Go-based service for collecting, processing, and storing API performance metrics received via UDP, with real-time WebSocket streaming and REST APIs for querying metrics.

 ---